 - Remember to have a back-up plan in case there are unforeseen technical difficulties with AV equipment.

 On the day of your session

 - Arrive at least 25 minutes in advance to check in with the presenter coordinator (Klarman Atrium), find your session room (will be emailed to you ahead of time), and make sure everything is in order for your session.

 - Use the entire 40 minutes allotted for your session (have extra activities prepared just in case).

 - A volunteer will be assigned to your room to help things run smoothly.

 - Have fun!
 Based on student feedback from other WLDs, energy and enthusiasm on the part of presenters is contagious – if you are excited about what you are sharing, the students will be, too!

 Ready to submit your session description?

-- Submit your information on our presenter website.
+- Submit your information on our presenter session form.

 We look forward to seeing you at World Languages Day on October 21, 2023!
 If you have questions, please email us at firstname.lastname@example.org.